Taiping Attractions

 It’s easy to give Kota Ngah Ibrahim a miss if you’re just passing through Taiping.
 However, you would be missing out on a wonderful place to learn more about the history of this site.

-The building later served as a teachers’ college and primary school before its current state as a museum.
+The building had many former occupants, eventually serving as a teachers’ college and primary school before its current state as a museum.

-There is no entrance fee either.
-And you can include it as part of your driving route to Kuala Sepetang.
+There are no entrance fees so we highly recommend that you can include it as part of your driving route to Kuala Sepetang.

 Expect to take 20 minutes to an hour to stroll around the place at your leisure.